Data Protection is important to us

 You should be aware, however, that no method of transmission over the Internet or method of electronic storage is completely secure.
 While security cannot be guaranteed, we strive to protect the security of your personal data, including constantly reviewing and enhancing our information security measures.

 8. Transfer of personal data outside of Hong Kong

-Your personal data may be accessed and processed by our personnel, Affiliates, subsidiaries and/or service providers, who operate outside of Hong Kong.
+Your personal data may be accessed and processed by our personnel, Affiliates and/or Data Processors, who operate outside of Hong Kong.

 If we rely on your consent as the legal basis for transferring your personal data outside of Hong Kong, we will obtain your valid consent if we transfer your personal data outside of Hong Kong and we will take steps to ensure that your personal data continues to receive a standard of protection that is at least comparable to that provided under the PDPO.

 Alternatively, we may rely on another legal basis under PDPO for transferring your personal data outside of Hong Kong, for example:

 (i) such transfer is necessary for the performance of a contract between you and Lidl and if the transfer is not proceeded with, you would suffer significant financial loss;

 (ii) there is a data transfer agreement between Lidl and the recipient which requires the recipient to provide a standard of protection for the personal data that is at least comparable under PDPO and specifies the countries and territories to which the data may be transferred under the agreement;